seoleuns/SEMdenoising/README.md

 If you use this dataset, please cite:

-S Shin, IH Lee, BC Park, JH Song: Applications of deep learning-based denoising methodologies for scanning electron microscope images
- - Measurement Science and Technology, 2025
+S Shin, IH Lee, BC Park, JH Song: Applications of deep learning-based denoising methodologies for scanning electron microscope images, Measurement Science and Technology, 2025
 [DOI 10.1088/1361-6501/ad7e41]

 and link to this repository.